 Here at MajorHiFi, we review a lot of high end headphones that can seem a bit expensive – even in Audiophile Dollars.
 But once in a while we get that odd budget-minded product that schools us on just how good cheap audio can sound when done right.
-Today I’m demoing the Strauss & Wagner SI201, a $49 earphone with a lightning connection that sounds surprisingly good – and blows its competition out of the water.
+Today I’m demoing the Strauss & Wagner SI201, a $49 earphone with an MFi certified lightning cable that sounds surprisingly good – and blows its competition out of the water.

 Strauss & Wagner SI201 Review